Dundalk: After the Acts of Union

-As the Home Rule movement developed, the sitting Home Rule League MP, Philip Callan, fell afoul of party leader Charles Stewart Parnell, who travelled to Dundalk to oversee efforts to have Callan unseated.
-Parnell's candidate, Joseph Nolan, defeated Callan in the election of 1885, after a campaign of voter suppression and intimidation on both sides.
+As the Home Rule movement developed, the sitting Home Rule League MP, Philip Callan, fell out with party leader Charles Stewart Parnell, who travelled to Dundalk to oversee efforts to have Callan unseated.
+Parnell's candidate, Joseph Nolan, defeated Callan in the election of 1885 after a campaign of voter suppression and intimidation on both sides.
 Following the split in the Irish Parliamentary Party, the leading anti-Parnellite, Tim Healy, won the North Louth seat in 1892, defeating Nolan (who had stayed loyal to Parnell).
 The campaign, predicted by Healy to be "the nastiest fight in Ireland", saw running battles and mass brawls in the streets between Parnellites, 'Healyites', and 'Callanites'—supporters of Philip Callan, who was trying to regain his seat.

 The local Sinn Féin cumann was founded in 1907 by Patrick Hughes.
-It struggled to grow beyond a handful of members owing to the existing political factions.
+It struggled to grow beyond a handful of members because of the dominance of the existing political factions.
 In 1910, on the accession of George V to the English throne, the local High Sheriff, accompanied by police and soldiers, led a proclamation to the new king at the Market Square.
 The ceremony was interrupted by the local Sinn Féin members, who raised a tricolour beside the Maid of Erin monument and chanted "God Save Ireland" during a rendition of "God Save the King"—giving the party visibility in the town for the first time.

 Approximately 2,500 men from Louth volunteered for Allied regiments in World War I and it is estimated that 307 men from the Dundalk district died during the war.
 In the months before the outbreak of the war, the G.N.R. converted nine of its carriages into a mobile 'ambulance train', which could hold 100 wounded soldiers.
 Ambulance Train 13 was kept in service for the duration of the war before being decommissioned in 1919.
-The war came to Dundalk right at its end, when the S.S.
-Dundalk was sunk by a German U-Boat on 14 October 1918 on a voyage from Liverpool back to Dundalk.
+The war came to Dundalk weeks before the Armistice, when the S.S.
+Dundalk was sunk by a German U-boat on 14 October 1918 on a voyage from Liverpool to Dundalk.
 20 crew-members were killed, while 12 were rescued.

 Meanwhile, the Easter Rising had changed the political landscape.
-80 members of the Irish Volunteers had left Dundalk to take part in the Rising, with orders to destroy the bridge at Slane and take up position in Blanchardstown, outside Dublin.
-The countermanding order of Eoin MacNeill, followed by the realisation that the Rising had commenced anyway, caused confusion.
-Members of the unit ended up in Castlebellingham, trying to evade the Dundalk RIC.
-There, they held several RIC men and a British Army officer at gunpoint until one of the Volunteers, believing the army officer was reaching for a hidden weapon, fired, killing RIC constable Charles McGee.
-The unit subsequently made their way to North County Dublin until the Rising had ended.
-They went on the run and most were captured.
+80 members of the Irish Volunteers had left Dundalk to take part in the Rising.
+After the countermanding order of Eoin MacNeill, members of the unit ended up in Castlebellingham, trying to evade the Dundalk RIC.
+There, they held several RIC men and a British Army officer at gunpoint until one of the Volunteers, believing the army officer was reaching for a hidden weapon, fired at the captives, killing RIC constable Charles McGee.
+After the Rising ended, the Volunteers went on the run and most were captured.
 Four were sentenced to death for the murder of Constable McGee but were released in the general amnesty of 1917.